MA86/BobRossTributePage/README.md

-# Bob Ross Tribute Page
+# **Bob Ross Tribute Page**:
-A beautiful and responsive website dedicated to Bob Ross.
+Built a beautiful and responsive website dedicated to Bob Ross.

 # **Technologies Used**:
 HTML, CSS (Flexbox).

 # **Demonstration**: